Canada Wild Ginger: A Hidden Surprise

 Signs of Autumn

-Grape woodbine vines (Parthenocissus inserta) weave color through an old wood pile.
+Woodbine vines (Parthenocissus inserta) weave color through an old wood pile.

 The warm, windy afternoon feels summery, but there’s no denying the first signs of autumn present in the woods and fields of Pine County in East Central Minnesota.
 I smell the sharp, earthy scent of crisp, dry leaves.
 Many trees are still green, but basswoods are shedding their leaves, silver maples are going gold, and red oaks show splotches of bright color.
-The most colorful leaves belong to the grape woodbine vines that climb over an old wood pile and thread scarlet up the trunks of many trees.
+The most colorful leaves belong to woodbine vines that climb over an old wood pile and thread scarlet up the trunks of many trees.

 Ripe acorns drop, swishing through leaves as they fall.
 Some hit hard like a rock; some bounce and tumble down the cabin roof; others plunk and splash into the water of the Snake River.
 Blue jays, chipmunks and gray squirrels scramble to collect and store the nuts for winter.
 The turf is also littered with hickory nuts, walnut husks and basswood nutlets.

-Grape woodbine and lichens light up the trunk of an old silver maple tree.
+Woodbine and lichens light up the trunk of an old silver maple tree.

 The large heart-shaped leaves of basswoods, or lindens (Tilia americana), are the first to be shed this year.